CheckerNetwork/index-provider-peer-id/README.md

   - `maxAttempts`: Number of retry attempts for RPC calls (default: 5)
   - `rpcUrl`: Filecoin RPC endpoint URL (default: 'https://api.node.glif.io/')
   - `rpcAuth`: Authorization token for RPC endpoint (if required)
+  - `signal`: An AbortSignal object for cancelling the rpc request (Only effects the rpc call to the Filecoin API, not the smart contract call)

 ### Return Value